rubocop/rubocop/manual/configuration.md

 #### Merging arrays using inherit_mode

-The optional directive `inherit_mode` is used to specify which configuration keys that have array values should be merged together instead of overriding the inherited value.
+The optional directive `inherit_mode` specifies which configuration keys that have array values should be merged together instead of overriding the inherited value.

-This applies to explicit inheritance using `inherit_from` as well as implicit inheritance from the default configuration.
+This applies to explicit inheritance using `inherit_from` as well as implicit inheritance from [the default configuration][1].

 Given the following config:
 ```yaml